myriadrf/xtrx-fpga-source/README.md

-# fpga-source
+# XTRX SDR FPGA image source code
-FPGA Private source for the XTRX project
+This repository contains the source code of the XTRX SDR FPGA image.

-# build
+# How to build
-Run top/build.sh to make image
+Run `top/build.sh` to build the FPGA image

 # License
 Most important provisions of the license for this source code: